Doctor ranks the world's most painful medical procedures including common surgery that's 'unbearable'

 This one probably doesn't come as much of a surprise.

-Fortunately, this is done under anaesthesia, but the need to get through the ribcage to access the heart means it can take 12 weeks to recover.
+Fortunately, open-heart surgery is completed under anesthesia, but the need to get through the ribcage to access the organ means it can take up to 12 weeks to recover.

 Hysteroscopy

-This is inserting a device into the womb to examine its interior, with the '-oscopy' suffix indicating that like a 'gastroscopy' being the same but down your throat, and 'colonoscopy' being the other end.
+A hysteroscopy involves inserting a device into the womb to examine its interior, with the '-oscopy' suffix indicating that, like a 'gastroscopy' being the same but down your throat, and 'colonoscopy' being the other end.

-Many patients who have this procedure have called it 'unbearable', with the Royal College of Obstetricians and Gynecologists saying that around a third of patients rated the pain as seven out of ten or above, and advises that local or general anaesthetic should be offered.
+Many who have this procedure have called it 'unbearable', with the Royal College of Obstetricians and Gynecologists saying that around a third of patients rated the pain as seven out of ten or above, and advises that local or general anesthetic should be offered.

 Knee surgery is among the most difficult afterwards (Halfpoint Images/Getty)